silverstripe/cwp/docs/en/content_administration/accessibility.md

 ## Video and Audio

 After adding video or audio content to your site you should provide a transcript.
-This is a text description of the content so that a user unable to view or listen to the media will be able to read through the content it contains.
+This is a text description of the content so that a user unable to view or listen to the media will be able to read through the content it contains using a screen reader.
 This should be regular page content directly after the video or audio, or on a separate page linked to from near the media.